International Academy of Aviation and Space Medicine

 Welcome from the President

 December 2020: Third communication as President of the International Academy of Aviation and Space Medicine (IAASM)

 Dear Academicians and Visitors:

+Finally, I would like to draw your attention to our IAASM Scholarship.
 The $20,000 USD IAASM Scholarship has been a great tool to promote post-graduate education and research among young professionals in Aerospace Medicine and allied disciplines around the world, particularly among those countries needing knowledgeable and experienced professionals in this field.
 A number of previous recipients of our scholarship have advanced in their professional careers to positions of leadership in aerospace medicine in their home countries.
-Due to unusual circumstances, this year the Academy was able to offer three scholarships to aspiring medical professionals from Mauritius, Nigeria and Indonesia.
+Information about the scholarship and the application form can be found at IAASM Scholarship (https://www.iaasm.org/scholarship.cfm).

 Thank you for visiting our website and visit again to stay current with changing schedules.

 James M. Vanderploeg, MD, MPH, FAsMA